Maksym-Kalinichenko/MultiBank/README.md

 ## Bonus Tasks
 - Price flashes green for 1 second on increase, and red on decrease
 - Support for light and dark themes
+- Compose UI tests: (IHomeViewModel interface and FakeHomeViewModel for testing)
+  - **Switch toggle test:** Verifies that clicking the switch changes its state (on/off).
+  - **Success state test:** Checks that market items (e.g., "AAPL", "GOOG") are displayed correctly when data is loaded successfully.
+  - **Error state test:** Ensures that an error message is shown when the market data fails to load.

 ---